Hiroreco/enreco-archive/recap-data/chapter2/day6/nodes/bijou-c2d6.md

 Not just Bijou this time, but Shiori as well wanted to eavesdrop and see how it goes down.
 Neither of them was normal about this.
 They both went to the special shop to chug an invisibility potion.

 Technology had not advanced well enough that their cloaks and effects would go invisible when the potion was consumed; only their bodies did.
-Roa tried covering up for as long as she could until… Bijou’s potion ran out.
+Roa tried covering up for as long as she could until...
+Bijou’s potion ran out.

 [Uncloaked](#embed:https://youtu.be/uMenK-yr3ss?t=10983)